zouharvi/subset2evaluate/README.md

 > Human evaluation for language generation is the gold-standard but expensive.
 > To fit the budgetary constraints, often only a random subset of the test set is chosen for evaluation.
 > The random selection is grossly inefficient and in this work we formalize the task of selecting most informative items for evaluation.
-> We show that methods based on variance in automated metric scores or diversity in modeloutputs, outperform the commonly used, yet inefficient, random selection.
+> We show that methods based on variance in automated metric scores or diversity in model outputs, outperform the commonly used, yet inefficient, random selection.
-> However, these methods are not applicable for test set creation where the modeloutputs are not yet available.
+> However, these methods are not applicable for test set creation where the model outputs are not yet available.
 > This is applicable to blind test set creation or for selecting from a very large set of items.
 > To this end, we introduce PreCOMET which predicts item usefulness for human evaluation just based on the input alone.
 > We demonstrate the efficacy of our methods on two common language generations tasks, machine translation and summarization.